 For the Health business classified as Health NSLT, non-life deterministic models have been used.
 The Loss Development method using paid and incurred claims data has been used.
-For almost all categories, the incurred claims ultimate loss has been chosen which is the higher of the paid and incurred method result.
+The incurred claims ultimate loss has been chosen which is the higher of the paid and incurred method result.